Lukas-Dierkes/vehicle-stream-team-project/README.md

 month_sim_rides = 5000  # CHANGE to Adjust monthly number of simualted rides
 new_rides_all = pd.DataFrame(columns=rides_df.columns)
 ```
 Finally, the script iterates over the months of the defined date range and simulates the defined number of rides per month.
 Therefore, the script calls the function ***generateRideSpecs()*** that returns a DataFrame with the simulated rides.
 In this function the cleaned ride data from MoD acts as the basis from which numerous probability distributions are derived to randomly choose attribute values from.
+Afterwards, the **data_check()** function out of the data cleaning utilities is called to ensure the correctness of the simulated rides.
 In the end, the result is stored in the data folder *data/simulated*:
 ```
 # save simulated rides as csv
 new_rides_all.to_csv(f"{repo}/data/simulated/ride_simulation.csv")